Meet the Board

 Peter Buerhaus, PhD, RN, FAAN (Nashville) is Professor of Nursing and Director of the Center for Interdisciplinary Health Workforce Studies for the Institute for Medicine and Public Health at Vanderbilt University Medical Center.
 As a nurse and healthcare economist, Peter is well-known for his studies on nursing and physician workforces; and he was appointed Chair of the National Health Care Workforce Commission (Sept 2010), created under the Affordable Care Act, to advise Congress and the Administration on health workforce policy and serves as a resource for the states and localities.

-(Nashville) is a Partner and Healthcare Practice Leader for C3 Consulting, a management consulting firm based in Nashville.
+Helen Lane, MBA (Nashville) is Executive Vice President and Partner for c3/consulting, a management consulting firm based in Nashville.
 She leverages more than 25 years management experience to help healthcare companies through design and execution of critical business processes.
-Prior to joining C3, Ms. Lane was Vice President and Chief Information Officer for a healthcare solutions company where she improved clinical and administrative workflow and reduced costs in multiple physician practices.
+Prior to joining c3, Ms. Lane was Vice President and Chief Information Officer for a healthcare solutions company where she improved clinical and administrative workflow and reduced costs in multiple physician practices.
 She is a board member of the Tennessee Health Information and Management Systems Society and the Nashville Ronald McDonald House.

 Rebecca Kelly, MPA (Franklin) has served as Senior State Director for AARP in Tennessee since 2005, overseeing the work of 7 staff and more than 1,000 volunteers, in support of a membership of more than 650,000.
 Prior to that, she worked for 9 years as Associate State Director, focusing on volunteer management and community development throughout the state.
 Rebecca has served on numerous national committees within AARP and is a frequent spokesperson for issues of concern to people over 50 and their families.
 Rebecca has 29 years of experience in the field of aging.